 FTTN (fibre to the node) — Roughly the same as above, only the street cabinet can be further away — up to several km away — with the rest of the distance to your house being covered by regular copper wiring.

 Although you can expect speeds well in excess of a standard ADSL broadband service even with a cheaper fibre-optic service, there can be a significant difference between the quality of service and speeds you get from different providers.
 The reason for this is due to the method used by fibre providers to deliver broadband for the last leg of its journey from the telephone cabinet into your home.

-BT's network uses fibre-optic cables to deliver broadband from your telephone exchange to the cabinet on your street, but then relies on copper wire to deliver broadband from the cabinet into your home.
+The Openreach network, formerly owned by BT, uses fibre-optic cables to deliver broadband from your telephone exchange to the cabinet on your street, but then relies on copper wire to deliver broadband from the cabinet into your home.
 It's this reliance on less efficient copper wire for the so-called 'final mile' that slows down your connection.

 Virgin Media's cable broadband network also uses fibre-optic cables to deliver broadband to the cabinet on your street, but from here, it uses coaxial cables to get the broadband into your home.
-Although coaxial cables are still made of copper, they're much more efficient at transferring data than standard copper cables, making Virgin Media's cable broadband service generally faster than BT's.
+Although coaxial cables are still made of copper, they're much more efficient at transferring data than standard copper cables, making Virgin Media's cable broadband service generally faster than Openreach fibre.

 What difference does a faster connection make to the user?

 If you're a light user who mainly uses the internet to read e-mails, check Facebook or watch YouTube, you might not notice much of a difference.
 If you use the internet for media, however, you'll definitely notice the faster speeds.

 A faster connection means you can download movies, games and music faster, enjoy seamless streaming of HD films, and have a much better online gaming experience.
 It is, to borrow a phrase, how the internet was supposed to be.